 Follow Her on Twitter Here

-Here are some winter marketing ideas you might want to consider, remembering to always customize for your specific client.
+Here are some winter marketing ideas you might want to consider, remembering to always customize for your specific customer or client.

 1) Play on the positives of winter.

 Many of us like to be “cozy” and “hibernate,” so promote products or services that pamper and promote indoor relaxation.
 Some products lend themselves more easily to this theme, say, if you sell candles or warm throws, but any product can be promoted as a winter staple, whether it’s a kitchen gadget that helps you create comfort food or a board game that will be fun to play around a crackling fire.
 If you have a more active clientele, you can promote ways to have fun outdoors in the winter by bundling up and going for a walk or having an outdoor fire and s’mores roasting.